butternetwork/butter-router-contracts/README.md

 ButterRouterV2.sol  is new version contract.

-AggregationAdapter.sol  is the swap tool contract of the new version contract ,called by ButterRouterV2 use delegatecall to complete swap.
+AggregationAdapter.sol  is the swap aggregation adapter contract of the new version contract ,called by ButterRouterV2  to complete swap.

+Receiver.sol is impls for bridges. called by bridges to complete swap or others on target chain.

 ## Main interfaces explanation(v2)